Daemon (mosaicd)

 This password is REGENERATED on every restart.

-Log in and change it via Settings → Web Interface to make it persist.
+Log in and change it via Settings → Users to make it persist.

 ===========================================================================

-Visit the URL, log in as admin, then immediately go to Settings → Web Interface and set your own password.
-The first time you save a password through the UI, mosaicd flips an internal flag (web_password_user_set) and stops rotating — your password persists across restarts from that point on.
-Active sessions are revoked when you change the password, so you’ll need to log back in once.
+Visit the URL, log in as admin, then immediately go to Settings → Users and set your own password.
+The first time you save a password through the UI, mosaicd flips the admin account’s password_set flag and stops rotating — your password persists across restarts from that point on.
+Active sessions for that account are revoked when you change the password, so you’ll need to log back in once.

-If you ever forget the password and need to re-enter the recovery flow, stop the daemon, clear that flag in the SQLite settings table, and restart — the next boot will print a fresh temporary password again.
+If you ever forget the password and need to re-enter the recovery flow, stop the daemon, clear the admin account’s flag in the SQLite users table (UPDATE users SET password_set = 0 WHERE id = 1;), and restart — the next boot will print a fresh temporary password again.
 (A mosaicd reset-password subcommand for this is on the roadmap.)

 TLS